There are over a billion ports of Ethernet that get shipped every year.

 Ramin Farjadrad, PhD

-Linda Reddick has more than 25 years of corporate finance experience primarily with public high-technology companies in the telecommunications and semiconductor industries.
-Linda joined Aquantia from Oviso Manufacturing, where she was CFO, which was acquired by Benchmark Electronics in May 2009.
-Prior to Oviso, she held the position of VP and CFO at Centillium Communications.
-Prior to Centillium, Linda held executive financial positions at Avanex Corporation and Oplink Communications. +BioLess –
+Linda Reddick has more than 25 years of corporate finance experience primarily with public technology companies in the telecommunications and semiconductor industries.
+Prior to Aquantia Linda was the chief financial officer (CFO) for Oviso Manufacturing, which was acquired by Benchmark Electronics in May 2009.
+She also held the position of vice president and CFO at Centillium Communications.
+Linda has also held executive financial positions at Avanex Corporation and Oplink Communications.
+MoreLess –

-Sreenivas has 21 years of extensive experience in Semiconductor operations.
-He comes to us from Broadcom, where he served as a Technical Director in the operations and Central engineering Group.
-Prior to Broadcom, He was the Vice-president of operations at Beceem Communications.
-He built the operations team from scratch and his leadership at Beceem showcased flawless execution in all aspects of operations and propelled the company to > $100M in revenue before being acquired by Broadcom.
-He is a recipient of several awards for exemplary execution. +BioLess –
+Sreenivas has more than 20 years of experience in semiconductor operations.
+He joined Aquantia from Broadcom, where he served as a technical director in the operations and central engineering group.
+Prior to Broadcom, He was the vice president of operations at Beceem Communications.
+At Beceem Sreenivas built the operations team from scratch and showcased outstanding execution in all aspects of operations.
+His diligence and expertise helped Beceem reach more than $100M in revenue before it was acquired by Broadcom.
+He is a recipient of several professional awards for exemplary execution.
+MoreLess –

-Sreenivas held progressively senior management positions in companies like Intel, Fujitsu, Centillium Communications and LSI Logic.
-He received BE from University of Mysore and MSEE from North Carolina A&T State University.
+Sreenivas has held progressively senior management positions at Intel, Fujitsu, Centillium Communications and LSI Logic.
+He received a BE from University of Mysore and MSEE from North Carolina A&T State University.